Smart Wallets

 #launchtube

-channel on Discord - Farm and use the KALE asset to acquire Launchtube tokens here
+channel on Discord.
+Or, generate your own testnet token. - Farm and use the KALE asset to acquire Launchtube tokens here

 Explore some of the current work being done with smart wallets, passkeys, policy signers, and more on Stellar!
 Play around with the various examples linked below, build your own passkey-powered projects, and share your findings in the #passkeys